 Yes.
 Being involved in research as a person with MND is a very personal choice and there is no pressure to become involved.
-People can become more or less passionate about how they feel about being personally involved in research over time.
-If you do decide that you would like to be a participant in MND research, currently there are four ways to get involved:
+People can become more or less passionate about being personally involved in research over time.
+If you do decide that you would like to participate in MND research there are a number of ways to get involved:

-2. By choosing to donate your brain for research via the Neurological Foundation Douglas Human Brain Bank.
+2. Consider donating your brain for research via the Neurological Foundation Douglas Human Brain Bank.
 This can be a big decision within a family and is something that the Brain Bank team are happy to discuss further with you.
 For more information please click here to contact the Brain Bank Director, Associate Professor Maurice Curtis, directly.

 3. Fill in the ALS Quest online research questionnaire (and ask your partner or a close friend or family member to do it too).

-4. If you have a smartphone, download the ALS Mobile Analyzer App and start using it regularly.
+4. Download the ALS Mobile Analyzer App and start using it regularly.